It's Time To Declare War On Poverty Gospel

 This is satanic.

-"The thief comes only to steal and kill and destroy; I have come that they may have life, and have it abundantly." — John 10:10
+"The thief cometh not, but for to steal, and to kill, and to destroy: I am come that they might have life, and that they might have it more abundantly." — John 10:10

 God's Economy vs. Satan's Counterfeits